Love Incredible

-"Love Incredible" is a song by Norwegian disc jockey and record producer Cashmere Cat, featuring Cuban-American singer Camila Cabello.
-It is Cabello's first solo single since leaving the American girl group Fifth Harmony.
+"Love Incredible" is a song by Norwegian DJ and producer Cashmere Cat, featuring American singer Camila Cabello.
+It is Cabello's first solo single since leaving the girl group Fifth Harmony.
 The electropop and R&B-pop song was released on February 17, 2017, through Interscope Records and Mad Love as the third single from Cashmere Cat's debut studio album, 9 (2017).

 Background and composition

 In May 2016, Camila Cabello and Benny Blanco spent time in a recording studio, where they recorded "Love Incredible".
 The song was leaked on January 30, 2017, and is Cabello's first solo single since leaving Fifth Harmony in December 2016.

 Musically, "Love Incredible" is an electropop and R&B-pop song, which contains elements of dance.
 The song begins mellow with Cabello using a high vocal register, accompanied by synthesizers that pick up with a thumping drumbeat.
 The music is built around a grinding electronic dance music chorus, where Cabello sings over glassy keyboards and a muted bassline, "This love's incredible, credible / Have a little mercy on me, baby / You got me wanting more, wanting more / Of your love".